Shivamk99/COVID-19-Tracker/README.md

    - Chart: Used for Bar or Line graph
    - CountryPicker: List of the countries.
 2. **Other Dependencies:**
+   - ```npm i react-countup react-chartjs-2 @material-ui/core```
       - @material-ui/core: used for designing purposes.
       - react-countup: to keep the total count of both infected and death.
       - react-chartjs-2: chart.js is one of the packages which makes the creation of charts and graphs very easy and
       - other dependencies like react..
 3. [API used](https://covid19.mathdro.id/api)
 4. To run this project install the packages and then ```npm start```